 To determine the transaction price, the Company estimates the amount of variable consideration at the outset of the contract, depending on the facts and circumstances relative to the contract.
 The Company may provide credits or incentives to its customers, which are accounted for as either variable consideration or consideration payable to the customer.
 The Company estimates product returns based on historical return rates.
 The Company constrains (reduces) the estimates of variable consideration such that it is probable that a significant revenue reversal of previously recognized revenue will not occur throughout the life of the contract.
 When determining if variable consideration should be constrained, management considers whether there are factors outside the Company's control that could result in a significant reversal of revenue.
 In making these assessments, the Company considers the likelihood and magnitude of a potential reversal of revenue.
-The Company will assess if any incentives it offers to its customer is a consideration payable to a customer as a reduction of the transaction price, and therefore, of revenue.
-For contracts with more than one performance obligation, the consideration is allocated between separate products and services based on their stand-alone selling prices based on the actual prices charged to customers and has an established range of amounts that fall within stand-alone selling prices for its distinct performance obligation.
-The Company generally determines of the company evaluates this range quarterly.
+The Company will assess if any incentives it offers to its customer is a consideration payable.
+The Company accounts for consideration payable to a customer as a reduction of the transaction price, and therefore, of revenue.
+For contracts with more than one performance obligation, the consideration is allocated between separate products and services based on their stand-alone selling prices.
+Judgment is required to determine standalone selling prices for each distinct performance obligation.
+The Company generally determines standalone selling prices based on the actual prices charged to customers and has an established range of amounts that fall within stand-alone selling price for its distinct performance obligations.
+The Company evaluates this range quarterly.